Selecting Energy Efficient Inputs using Graph Structure: Comparison

 To compare the FLP formulation described above and the greedy algorithm, we create $1000$ graphs and compute the set of driver nodes returned by the greedy algorithm in Algorithm \ref{alg:greedy} and by solving the FLP in Eq. \eqref{eq:flp}.
-In Fig. \ref{fig:greedy_comp}, $1000$ graphs of the following types are used to make the comparison; \ref{fig:greedy_comp}(A) a k-regular graph with $k=10$, \ref{fig:greedy_comp}(B) an Erd\H{o}s-R\'{e}nyi graph with $\kappa_{av} = 10$, \ref{fig:greedy_comp}(C) a Watts-Strogatz graph with average degree $k_{av} = 8$ and \ref{fig:greedy_comp}(D) a graph with a power law degree distribution with exponent $\gamma = 3$ and average degree $k_{av} = 10$ created using the configuration model.
+In Fig. \ref{fig:greedy_hist}, $1000$ graphs of the following types are used to make the comparison; \ref{fig:greedy_hist}(A) a k-regular graph with $\kappa=10$, \ref{fig:greedy_hist}(B) an Erd\H{o}s-R\'{e}nyi graph with $\kappa_{av} = 10$, \ref{fig:greedy_hist}(C) a Watts-Strogatz graph with average degree $\kappa_{av} = 8$ and \ref{fig:greedy_hist}(D) a graph with a power law degree distribution with exponent $\gamma = 3$ and average degree $\kappa_{av} = 10$ created using the configuration model.
 Each graph is undirected and is constructed with $n = 50$ nodes and $p = 20$ nodes are chosen randomly to be in the target node set $\mathcal{T}$.
 We look for a set of $m = 10$ driver nodes, $\mathcal{D}$, such that the cost function in Eq. \eqref{eq:log_volume} is minimized.
 The set of driver nodes returned using the FLP formulation, denoted $\mathcal{D}_{FLP}$, and the set of driver nodes returned by the modified greedy algorithm, denoted $\mathcal{D}_{greedy}$, are found for each graph and their costs are computed.
 The difference of their costs,

-is taken so that if $D_{gredy} < 0$, $\mathcal{D}_{FLP}$ is more efficient while if $D > 0$, $\mathcal{D}_{greedy}$ is more efficient.
-In Fig. \ref{fig:greedy_comp}, the cases when $\mathcal{D}_{FLP}$ is more energy efficient are shown with a gray background while the cases when $\mathcal{D}_{greedy}$ is more energy efficient are shown with a white background.
-We see that for some graph types (panels \ref{fig:greedy_comp}(A) and \ref{fig:greedy_comp}(D)), the FLP method performs better than the greedy algorithm more often, while for other graph types, the greedy algorithm performs better more often.
-Also, especially for the graphs with a power-law degree distribution in Fig. \ref{fig:greedy_comp}(D), the FLP method may perform very badly as seen by the second peak in the section of the plot with a white background.
-We hypothesize that this may be because the FLP cost treats each driver node target node pair independently and does not account for the fact one driver node may be assigned to many target nodes.
-Including this multiple target node assignment cost is the subject of future work.
+is taken so that if $D_{greedy} < 0$, $\mathcal{D}_{FLP}$ is more efficient while if $D > 0$, $\mathcal{D}_{greedy}$ is more efficient.
+In Fig. \ref{fig:greedy_hist}, the cases when $\mathcal{D}_{FLP}$ is more energy efficient are shown with a gray background while the cases when $\mathcal{D}_{greedy}$ is more energy efficient are shown with a white background.
+We see that for some graph types (panels \ref{fig:greedy_hist}(A) and \ref{fig:greedy_hist}(D)), the FLP method performs better than the greedy algorithm more often, while for other graph types, the greedy algorithm performs better more often.
+Also, especially for the graphs with a power-law degree distribution in Fig. \ref{fig:greedy_hist}(D), the FLP method may not perform well as seen by the second peak in the section of the plot with a white background.\\